android/ndk-samples/prefab/prefab-dependecy/README.md

 C/C++ dependencies are C/C++ libraries packed with [Prefab] format into an AAR.
 This sample shows how to import [JsonCPP] AAR, one example of [C/C++ dependencies], from Google Maven to an Android project.

 [Prefab] could be enabled from Android Gradle Plugin 4.0+.
-In roder to use the feature, follow these 3 steps:
+In order to use the feature, follow these 3 steps:

-* Enable the prefab feature in [gradle.properties]. **Note** that in 4.1+, this needs to be done with `android.buildFeatures.prefab=true` in the application's build.gradle file.
+* Enable the prefab feature in [gradle.properties]. **Note** that in 4.1+, this needs to be done with `android.buildFeatures.prefab=true` in the module's `build.gradle` file, for example `app/build.gradle`.
 * Declare the dependencies in the app module's [build.gradle] in the same way you as would do with Kotlin/Java dependencies.
 * Add the dependencies into the native module's [Android.mk] or [CMakeLists.txt]